andreaciri/andreaciri.github.io/content/posts/enabling-heat-pump-smart-grid-mode-with-a-raspberry-pi.md

 *Smart Grid Ready pinout on the heat pump manual.
 I used the **Switch-on recommendation** contact.*

 For once a smart feature seemed really smart, so I decided to make it work with my solar panel system.\
 I have a SolarEdge inverter and after a quick search, I found it supports Modbus communication over TCP.
-There are plenty of [libraries](https://github.com/nmakel/solaredge_modbus) on GitHub to read real-time data directly from the inverter.\
+There exist [libraries](https://github.com/nmakel/solaredge_modbus) on GitHub to read real-time data directly from the inverter.\
 Unfortunately, my inverter is connected to the network via WiFi instead of Ethernet, and SolarEdge [disabled Modbus over WiFi](https://github.com/binsentsu/home-assistant-solaredge-modbus/issues/67) for some firmware versions.
 So I had to use the [SolarEdge APIs](https://www.solaredge.com/sites/default/files//se_monitoring_api.pdf), making http requests to their cloud platform.

 This is a sketch of how it works: